 - Do your homework first, especially if you know you need a fertility specialist.

 Infertility impacts couples medically, emotionally, and financially.
 You want to be sure that you are going to the best place for you and your partner.
-From a medical perspective, evaluate your doctor?s training, the clinic?s track record of success, and their treatment volume.
+From a medical perspective, evaluate your doctor’s training, the clinic’s track record of success, and their treatment volume.
 From the emotional perspective, what kind of resources for support do they offer and is it integrated into the practice or part of an outside service?
-Are you comfortable with interactions you?ve had with staff?
-Cost is a big issue ? do you get the sense they are on your team when it comes to insurance and payment options?
+Are you comfortable with interactions you’ve had with staff?
+Cost is a big issue, so do you get the sense they are on your team when it comes to insurance and payment options?
 Most importantly, seek the recommendation from people you trust, your physician, or friends who have gone through this type of treatment.

 - Insurance often does cover fertility treatment.